Celine Le Cotonnec: Transforming Insurance with Data Analytics

 Take the example of personal cars.
 In average they are only in use 6% of their lifetime.
 Parking are expensive for both urban planning and users, and 30% of the traffic in big cities, such as Paris, are caused by people looking for a parking space.
 With the emergence of autonomous vehicle, the world will have to produce less cars and emit less greenhouse gas.
 In this period of fast change, every industry needs to transform and reinvent itself if it wishes to remain relevant in the connected AI-driven world of tomorrow.

-How “dare you” be a women in data and how do you bring more diversity?
+How “dare you” be a woman in data and how do you bring more diversity?

 Diversity is not only about gender parity.
 Diversity is also about recruiting people from other industries, with different skill sets or culture.
 Diversity in ages and experience is also a great value inside and organization.
 Managing people with more skills or more experience should not be a threat.